CDLUC3/mrt-doc/design/aws-build/README.md

 > Snapshots can be over-written in CodeArtifact.
 >
 > Going forward, the Merritt Team will bump up the snapshot version number for a jar file when making a breaking change to the JAR file.
 > The updated snapshot number will then need to be registered in the bom file.
+>
+> Javadocs will be generated for Merritt library code.

 #### Build Trigger
 - Triggered by commit to repo
 - Triggered on demand

+#### Development Note
+- A developer can build Jar files files locally with maven to test local code changes.
+- Only the CodeBuild process should have permssion to push to CodeArtifact.

 ```mermaid
 graph TD